szklisahub/s1handover-srsran-open5gs/README.md

 # S1 Handover Simulation using srsRAN 4G with ZeroMQ and Open5GS

 ## Overview
 This project implements S1 Handover in a simulated environment using srsRAN 4G with ZeroMQ and Open5GS.
+A virtual machine is set up for all necessary components.

 Modifications to the setup were made to accommodate simulation requirements.
 Detailed documentation of changes and results can be found in the `config` and `log` directories, respectively.

 ## References and Installation Guides